benkuly/trixnity/README.md

 ### Read data

-Most data in Trixnity is wrapped into Kotlins `StateFlow`.
+Most data in Trixnity is wrapped into Kotlins `Flow`.
 This means, that you get the current value, but also every future values.
 This is useful when e.g. the display name or the avatar of a user changes, because you only need to